StrangeBeeCorp/docs/docs/thehive/user-guides/organisation/notifications/teams.md

 TheHive uses [Handlebars](https://handlebarsjs.com) to let you build templates with input data, and this can be used in most of all fields of the form:

 * **Endpoint**: choose the endpoint to use
-* **Text template**: This is required, even if an adaptive card template is filled.
-This is used in the summary part, in notifications.
-Format is *plain text*.
+* **Text template**: If an adaptive card template is not provided, a plain text template is required.
+In version 5.4.3, plain text will automatically convert into an adaptive card format.
 * **Adaptive card template**:
     * Available format are: *JSON*, *Markdown* and *Plain text*
     * Click *Add variable* to select a variable to insert in the template